faisent/cloud_build/README.md

    switch to the ansible dir; edit your inventory file to reflect what you just built

-IMPORTANT RUN dbserver setup before application server setup or things will fail when bugzilla tries to connect to the db.
+IMPORTANT run dbserver setup before application server setup or things will fail when bugzilla tries to connect to the db.

-   ansible-playbook -i inventory -u vmadmin --key-file <keyfile> dbserver.yml ansible-playbook -i inventory -u vmadmin --key-file <keyfile> webserver.yml
+   ansible-playbook -i inventory -u vmadmin --key-file <keyfile> dbserver.yml

+   ansible-playbook -i inventory -u vmadmin --key-file <keyfile> webserver.yml